 Tip #3: Show examples

 Sharing your portfolio with your models serves a few purposes.
-First, it gives them an idea of your and gets them thinking about poses and ideas to use during their own session.
+First, it gives them an idea of your style and gets them thinking about poses and ideas to use during their own session.
 Second, it establishes trust, giving them the confidence that you know what you’re doing.
 Another thing to consider is showing your models the photographs during the shoot itself; show them what they’re doing well, and encourage them to keep it up.
-While fake compliments are easy to spot, a genuine one can a long way.
+While fake compliments are easy to spot, a genuine one can go a long way.

 Tip #4: Share some prompts